fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 Revocation is the procedure that turns an Electronic Attestation from a valid state to an invalid state.
 Revocation can occur in either an active or passive mode:

-- **Active revocation**: This refers to the revocation of an Electronic Attestation at the User’s request.
+- **Active revocation**: This refers to the revocation of an Electronic Attestation at the User's request.
 This process affects only the Electronic Attestation and not its corresponding physical document, if one exists.
 Below is an illustrative list of scenarios in which the Wallet Provider MUST give the User the ability to request the revocation of an Electronic Attestation:

 	- The User decides they no longer wish to use a specific Electronic Attestation;
 	- The User decides to deactivate their Wallet Instance, thereby revoking all previously obtained Electronic Attestations;